 The concept of domination has inspired researchers which has contributed to a vast literature on domination.
 A subset D of V is said to be a dominating set, if every vertex not in D is adjacent to at least one vertex in D. The eccentricity e(v) of v is the distance to a vertex farthest from v.
-Thus $e(v) = \max\{d(u, v): u \in V\}$ .
+Thus $e(v) = \max\{d(u,v): u \in V\}$.
 For a vertex v, each vertex at a distance e(v) from v is an eccentric vertex.
-The eccentric set of a vertex v is defined as $E(v) = \{u \in V(G): d(u, v) = e(v)\}$ .
-Let $S \subseteq V(G)$ , then S is known as an eccentric point set of G if for every $v \in V - S$ , S has at least one vertex u such that $u \in E(v)$ .
-A dominating set S is called an eccentric domination is introduced for simple, connected and undirected graphs.
-An eccentric dominating set S is called an injective eccentric dominating set if for every vertex $v \in V - S$ there exists a vertex $u \in S$ such that $|\Gamma(v, u)| \ge 1$ where $\Gamma(v, u)$ is the set of vertices different from v and u, that are adjacent to both v and u.
+The eccentric set of a vertex v is defined as $E(v) = \{u \in V(G): d(u,v) = e(v)\}$.
+Let $S \subseteq V(G)$, then S is known as an eccentric point set of G if for every $v \in V - S$, S has at least one vertex u such that $u \in E(v)$.
+A dominating set S is called an eccentric dominating set if it is also an eccentric point set.
+In this article the concept of injective eccentric domination is introduced for simple, connected and undirected graphs.
+An eccentric dominating set S is called an injective eccentric dominating set if for every vertex $v \in V - S$ there exists a vertex $u \in S$ such that $|F(v,u)| \ge 1$ where F(v,u) is the set of vertices different from v and u, that are adjacent to both v and u.
 Theorems to determine the exact injective eccentric domination number for the basic class of graphs are stated and proved.
 Nordhaus-Gaddum results are proposed.
-The injective eccentric dominating set and upper injective eccentric domination number $\gamma{ined}(G)$ for different standard graphs are tabulated.
+The injective eccentric dominating set, injective eccentric domination number F(v,u) is the set of vertices different standard graphs are tabulated.